sabram/maven-archetype-quickweb/README.md

 ##maven-archetype-quickweb
 ========================
-Maven archetype to create an application with a directory layout that is essentially a combination of the directory structure you get with the standard maven archetypes of quickstart and webapp.
+Maven archetype to create a new project with a layout that is essentially a combination of what you get with the standard maven archetypes of [quickstart](http://maven.apache.org/archetype/maven-archetype-bundles/maven-archetype-quickstart/) and webapp.
 More specifically, this archetype creates a project with the following layout:

 ```